XLGTa - Antenna Gain/Temperature and Other 3D Metrics

 If you try to open a Free Space pf3 file directly with LBDXView the program will terminate abnormally.

-The NECPlotG program shows the 3D and 2D patterns with a linear dB scale, not the usual ARRL modified log scale.
+The NECPlotG and NEC5GI programs show the 3D and 2D patterns with a linear dB scale, not the usual ARRL modified log scale.
 With linear scaling (at the default range) the minor lobes of the pattern appear very much reduced.

 If you have 4nec2 installed you can compare linear scaling with ARRL scaling by changing the "ARRL style" checkbox on the Viewer (F9) window.
 On the Pattern (F4) window you can click Far Field >